 Another tax-smart change you might consider is getting out of high-cost investments.
 Look for losses you can use to offset any gains associated with swapping a high-cost fund for a low-cost one.

 Even if switching out of the high-cost fund will cause you taxes, consider doing a breakeven analysis to see if it still makes sense.
-For example, if selling a fund will cost you $1,000 in taxes, but you will save $500/year in fees, you will break even in just two years.
+For example, if selling a fund will cost you $1,000 in taxes, but you will save $500/year in fees, you can break even in just two years.
 If you plan to be invested for longer than that, it can still be a savvy investment move.

 Our calculator can help you with this decision.